-In the high school at BBS, we are making a shift to Standards Based assessment, grading and reporting.
+In the high school at BBS, we are making a shift to Standards Based learning.
 This shift aligns the high school with the Al-Bayan Bilingual School Assessment Policy/Effective Grading and Reporting Policy (published September 2018), with best practices and places our focus on teaching and learning.